 Now that you have a definition and that this definition applies to you, let’s support one another in removing the title from your life.
 Here are some steps:

 - Recognize it is an issue.
 This is probably THE most important thing you can do.
 Years ago, I thought it was no big deal.
 Until it was.
 I could not perform to the standard that I wanted to because of fear.
 This shyness hindered my growth and therefore, I would not take chances or I would allow others to think on my behalf.
 In addition, I allowed it to be a part of who I was.
 I was the quiet, shy person.

 - Recognize that it is ego based.
 In my case, it was (and is when the lack of boldness and fear of what other will say pops up).
 If you have this fear on you, do NOT allow yourself or others to tell you it is no big deal!
 There are people out here that love to be victims and also enable or allow others to stay in a victim state.
 No excuses.
 If you want to change, change.

 - Pray to the Lord about it.
 Ask for His help.
 He will help you.
 Period.
 (Please see below why this is step 3.)

 - Change your focus from yourself to others.
 Taking the focus off myself has been a game changer.
+I repeat taking the focus OFF of myself has been a game changer.
 If you have not heard of Dani Johnson, check her out.
 I find that I love talking with people because I am so much more interested in the other person instead of worrying about my own fears.

 - Thank the Lord as you notice improvement.
 I remember there was a time years ago when I was TERRIFIED of being on stage.
 Wow.
 Praise God.